 - Are any other users in the office having the same problem?

 - What do you mean by “not working?”

 The first question can help you figure out if it is a problem with an individual’s machine or software, or if it is a network problem.
 The answer to either question may prompt further questions.
 For example, are all of the cables plugged in?
 Or, have you tried rebooting the computer?

 It may be surprised how often graduates of information technology programs remind people to check cables or reboot.
 When the problem is not solved by plugging something back in or restarting a computer then you will need to gather more details.
 One of the biggest clues to the next step is the presence or absence of error messages.

 If there is an error message it may be helpful to ask for a screenshot.
 Many IT experts have noted that users do not always relay error messages with total accuracy unless prompted with the question what does the message say exactly?
 If there is not an error message, then other questions may include have you had this issue before?
 And what actions or events happened before the problem occurred?

 Solutions in Your Information Technology Career

 When you make an investment in your information technology career you will be building momentum toward a successful future.
-The reason why you will be called upon to troubleshoot is because you will be the person on a team with the solutions.
+The reason why you will be called upon to troubleshoot is that you will be the person on a team with the solutions.

 One way to get to the solution is to try to recreate the problem.
 For example, if a user is having an issue where a program has crashed, you can ask them to repeat the actions that lead up to the crash.
-This may provide clues to the root cause as well as another opportunity to ask has this happened before, or to anyone else?
+This may provide clues to the root cause as well as another opportunity to ask has this happened before or to anyone else?
 Finally, it will be helpful to keep a record of problems so that you have solutions ready if the same problems occur.
 And if one problem repeats, be ready to do more investigating to come up with a permanent solution.

 Looking for hands-on experience?